 All of this apply to all flights from or within Europe.

 It applies to all passengers.

 If you are flying from somewhere else, AND you're flying with a non-EU airline, then it doesn’t fall under the Regulation (EC) No 261/2004.
-And in these situations EU will not be able to help you.
+And in these situations we will not be able to help you.
 You’ll have to look at the regulations and laws of the country your airline is from.

 EU flight compensation rules:

-Only if it's a EU - non-EU flight, it applies to all airlines, EU and non-EU.
+If it's a EU - non-EU flight, it applies to all airlines, EU and non-EU.

-If it's a non-EU - EU flight, it applies only if you are flying with an airline, that's based in the EU, with a European airline.
+If it's a non-EU - EU flight, it applies only if you are flying with an airline, that's registered in the EU, with a European airline.
 This applies also to charter flights and low cost airlines.

 So, you see, when it comes to the EU, it's very easy, there are specific rules in place.
 Even if it's non-EU airline, you can still get a flight compensation.
 As long as the flight starts in the EU.
 In the rest of the situations, when trying to get flight delay compensation outside EU, mostly you'll be relying on your airline's policies.

 If they pay compensations in particular situations, you'll get it.